 - Take time to understand the rationale behind the Sport Drop Out phenomenon and more importantly take time to understand the unique developmental changes each athlete is experiencing at each of the Sport Drop Zones.

 - All sports experience the Sport Drop Out problem.
 The challenge is – what are YOU and YOUR sport going to do about it?

 - Sports who take time to understand the reasons behind their sport’s drop out pattern can develop ways of making sport more engaging, exciting, relevant and enjoyable for athletes at each of the drop zones and in doing so decrease the likelihood of the athletes severing their connection with the sport.

 - Ultimately, people will stay connected with and engaged with experiences and relationships which they enjoy and that meet their needs.
-Knowing that – and accepting that athletes change in relatively predictable ways – coaches, clubs and sporting organizations can design and develop better ways of delivering sports experiences to everyone in their sport.
+Knowing that – and accepting that athletes change in relatively predictable ways – coaches, clubs and sporting organisations can design and develop better ways of delivering sports experiences to everyone in their sport.

+Thank you to Wayne Goldsmith who we have had the pleasure of connecting with here at WWPIS for contributing this guest blog to the site for the benefit of organisations, parents, coaches and athletes.
 If you want to find out more about Wayne and the fantastic work that he does then please visit him at www.wgcoaching.com, he would be delighted to hear from you.